Karaborg/My-Docker-Notes/README.md

 $ docker run -p <portYouWantForLocal>:<theExposedPortYouMentionedOnDockerFile> --name <containerName> <imageId>
 ```

 We will be naming images with `-t` flag but, naming images is a bit different.
 You have names and you can set tags from the same images.
-Like when you specify on docker file such as `FROM node:14`, you mean that will be node application which will be using version 14.
-So when you name a image you can name them **and** give a tag so you can have different tags with same names.
-Also tag can be a word or number and tagging is **optional** and if you do not specify the tag, docker will set the tag as **latest**.
+Like when you specify on Docker file such as `FROM node:14`, you mean that will be Node application will be using version 14.
+So when you name an image you can name them **and** give a tag so you can have different tags with the same names.
+Also, the tag can be a word or number and tagging is **optional**, if you do not specify the tag, docker will set the tag as **latest**.
 ```
 $ docker build -t <imageName>:<imageTag> .
 ```

 ## Re-Name Image
-Re-Name the existing image with tag command (tags are optional again):
+Re-Name the existing image with the tag command (tags are optional again):
 ```
 $ docker tag <existingImageName>:<existingImageTag> <newImageName>:<newImageTag>
 ```